A complaint to Isle of Anglesey County Council can be about:

 Welsh language complaints

-If you wish to make a complaint relating to the Council’s compliance with Welsh Language Standards or a failure on the Council’s part to provide a bilingual service, please use this procedure.
+To make a complaint about Isle of Anglesey County Council's compliance with Welsh language standards or a failure on the council’s part to provide a bilingual service, please use this procedure.

 You also have the right to directly refer any complaints relating to the Welsh language to the Welsh Language Commissioner